 DOC area for red and white wines in the Italian region Sicily

-is from Moscato Bianco Muscat Blanc
+is made from Moscato Bianco Muscat Blanc

-40%) and other authorized varieties (max 60%).
+(40%), as well as other approved varieties (max.
+60%).
 The Rosso

 is out Nero d'Avola

-(about 65%), as well as other approved varieties (up to 35%).
+(65%), as well as other approved varieties (max.
+35%).
 The varietal wines

 (Moscato Bianco) and Syrah

-Until 2011, there was an independent DOC area Moscato di Siracusa
+Until 2011 there was an independent DOC area Moscato di Siracusa

-the Elder (23-79) as Haluntium
+the elder (23-79) as Haluntium

-mentioned antique wine
+mentioned ancient wine